DeepasriMPrasad/DataSculpt/BUILD_INSTRUCTIONS.md

 ```

 **"Package electron is only allowed in devDependencies"**
-- This is already fixed in the project configuration
+- Fixed by moving electron from dependencies to devDependencies
-- The build commands above handle this automatically
+- All build commands and scripts now handle this automatically
+- Manual fix: `npm uninstall electron && npm install --save-dev electron`

 ## Key Files Created